Analysis of the Chaotic Itinerancy Phenomenon using Entropy and Clustering: Local Shannon entropy

 A system that exhibits chaotic itinerancy transitions between ordered states and a chaotic type of motion.
 Therefore, we expect to observe irregular fluctuations in local Shannon entropy in such a system.
 A high entropy value corresponds to the trajectory wandering in a high-dimensional chaotic state, while a low entropy value indicates a low-dimensional ordered state.

 Figure \ref{entropy_CI} shows the values of local Shannon entropy computed for consecutive points in the case where chaotic itinerancy is observed.

+One can see higher entropy values corresponding to segments of the trajectory with irregular variation of $x_n(1)$.
+These segments apparently correspond to chaotic wandering of the trajectory.
+In regions of lower entropy values, on the other hand, the graph showing $x_n(1)$ is very regular.
+These segments correspond to ordered motion, most likely within an attractor ruin.
+Note that increases in local Shannon entropy begin some time before the observed segment of irregular motion of the trajectory begins and end some time after the segment ends.
+Therefore, it is important to keep $L$ small enough so that temporary stabilization of the trajectory in the vicinity of an attractor ruin is not overlooked, as happens in our example around time $11900$.

 For comparison, Figure \ref{entropy_chaotic} shows an example in which the system exhibits purely chaotic behavior.
-The range of local Shannon entropy values is considerably narrower in the latter case.
-We therefore expect to see high variance of local Shannon entropy in the case of chaotic itinerancy.
+The range of local Shannon entropy values is considerably narrower.
+This observation suggests that the variance of local Shannon entropy can be used to distinguish the case of chaotic itinerancy from ``classic'' chaotic dynamics.
+Let us discuss this next.

 Figure \ref{sum_ent} shows the variance of local Shannon entropy in the GCM model as a function of $\varepsilon$ with $N=3$ and $a=2$.

-The values of $\varepsilon$ ranging from $0.1$ to $0.28$ are considered with the step of $0.001$.
-For almost all values of $\varepsilon$ in this range, the variance of local Shannon entropy is close to $0$.
-There is a distinct gradual increase in this variance, which is subsequently followed by a decrease to near-zero levels.
+The values of $\varepsilon$ in the range from $0.1$ to $0.28$ are considered with the step of $0.0001$.
+For almost all values of $\varepsilon$ in this range, the variance of local Shannon entropy is close to~$0$.
+However, one can notice a distinct gradual increase in this variance around $\varepsilon=0.25$, which is subsequently followed by an abrupt decrease to a nearly-zero level.